MicrosoftDocs/visualstudio-docs/subscriptions/vs-azure.md

 Please visit the [Technical support](vs-tech-support.md) documentation for complete details.

-### Q: How owns the intellectual property I create using my Azure DevTest individual credit?
+### Q: Who owns the intellectual property I create using my Azure DevTest individual credit?
 A:  Intellectual property produced by an employee created on resources provided by that company is thereby intellectual property of the company providing the resource.
 So, if you received your Visual Studio subscription through your employer, their intellectual property policies would apply.

 ## Support resources